 Although originally thought to be from Myanmar, the Mediterranean is without doubt the spiritual home of the lemon tree.
 Nothing speaks more of the Mediterranean diet than olives and their golden oil, garlic, fresh green herbs and lemons.

 Here in Liguria the lemon has been entwined with the region’s history, culture and landscape since it was cultivated commercially in Genoa in the 15th century.
 They feature in many dishes and are seen in displays all over.
 Just over the border from our olive farm Bestagno into France is the historic town of Menton where since 1934 the Menton Lemon Festival uses over 145 tonnes of citrus fruit to create spectacular floats and sculptures.

-The ‘Queen’ cookery book is a compilation of recipes published in the cookery columns of the ‘Queen’ magazine between 1895 and 1902.
+This "Queen" Cookery Book which belonged to my great grandmother, is a compilation of recipes published in the cookery columns of the "Queen" magazine between 1895 and 1902.
 The preface assures the reader that all the recipes are well within the capacity of the ‘good plain cook’.